kasbench/globeco-execution-service/cursor-log.md

 [2024-06-10] Request: Execute step 6 of execution-plan.md (implement the entity, repository, service interface, and service implementation for execution using the requirements in requirements.md).

+[2024-06-10] Request: Execute step 7 of execution-plan.md (implement unit tests for the entity, repository, service interface, and service implementation for execution, using test containers).